Before dawn on Sunday, March 6, 1836, the final assault began. By sunrise, all 188 defenders had been brutally killed.

 "This will have to be investigated."
-Ms. Allen did not take her eyes from it as she gently turned another page.
+Ms. Allen didn't take her eyes from it as she gently turned another page.

 "Can I get copies of it from the computer?"

 After Walker printed and retrieved the pages, he sat at a desk and began to read.
-After reading the first few pages, he rapidly skimmed through the rest of the document.
-The librarian stealthily approached Walker from behind, pressed two buttons on his shirt, and whispered "Return to Fort Hood.
+When he read the first few pages, he rapidly skimmed through the rest of the document.
+Librarian stealthily approached Walker from behind, pressed two buttons on his shirt, and whispered "Return to Fort Hood.
 Stop Webber," then quickly stepped back.

 "I've got to get back to Fort Hood!"
-Walker exclaimed, bounding out of the chair, stuffed the printed papers into his briefcase, and hurriedly left the library to catch a flight back to Texas.
+Walker bounded out of the chair, stuffed the printed papers into his briefcase, and hurriedly left the library to catch a flight back to Texas.

-The librarian walked to the men's room, and entered a stall.
+Seeing Lieutenant Walker leave the building, Librarian walked to the men's room, and entered a stall.
 Fog filled the stall, followed by electrical arching that quickly dissipated.
-The librarian had disappeared.
+Librarian had disappeared.

 From a nearby stall, someone exclaimed "What in hell was that?"